vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 <br>

-## How to modify the code to support other languages
+## How to modify the code to practice other languages

 I've set up the version 2.0 code so that it can easily be modified to create chatbots that support other languages.